Northeast Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment registered 2,920 in May 2025, it showed an uptick of 240 jobs from April and reduced by 40 jobs year-over-year.
+• Total local employment stands at 2,760 in March 2026, it contracted by 0 jobs from February and improved by 90 jobs year-over-year.

-• The local employment rate stands at 66.9%.
-It grew of 5.3 percentage points from April and declined by 0.9 percentage points from same month last year.
+• The local employment rate stands at 61.9%.
+It fell by 0.1 percentage points from February and increased by 0.3 percentage points from same month last year.

-• Local unemployment rate registered 6.7%.
-It decreased by 0.0 percentage points month-over-month, and showed growth by 0.5 percentage points year-over-year.
+• Local unemployment rate stands at 6.5%.
+It declined by 0.2 percentage points month-over-month, and decreased by 0.2 percentage points year-over-year.

 Employment Trends